sagar776-dev/FOC_Project1_Adventure_Game/README.md

 An estimate of how many hours you spent on the project:

-    3-4 for coding, 2-3 for debugging and formatting the code to pass autograder testcases
+    3-4 hours for coding, 4 for debugging and formatting the code to pass autograder testcases

 A description of how you tested your code: